Rosuvastatin calcium film coated tablet

 Effects on driving and using machinery

 Be careful driving a car or operating machinery until you know if Rosuvastatin Sandoz affects you.
-Rosuvastatin Sandoz generally do
+Rosuvastatin Sandoz generally does

 not cause any problems with your ability to drive a car or operate machinery.
 However, as with many other medicines, Rosuvastatin Sandoz may cause dizziness in some people.